- Last Updated: 12 January 2017 12 January 2017

-Sioux Falls has 23 elementary schools, serving grades K-5.
+Sioux Falls has twenty-three (23) Elementary Schools, serving grades K-5.
 Elementary instruction emphasizes the mastery of basic skills along with respect for one's self and others.

-We have five middle schools, serving grades 6-8.
+We have five (5) Middle Schools, serving grades 6-8.
 Middle schools are designed to meet the academic, social, and emotional needs of early adolescents.
 The middle school format fosters a sense of community and cooperation while allowing plenty of opportunity for exploration - both in the academic setting and through co-curricular activities.

 High school students can also take advantage of specialized learning opportunities, including the Advanced Placement program in a variety of areas.
 The Academy of Finance prepares students to enter the world of business and finance.
 A hands-on program called Learners to Leaders is supported by John Morrell & Co., and allows students to attend part of their 12th grade year enrolled Southeast Technical Institute working on their high school diploma and associates degree at the same time.